nus-cs1010/2324-s1/docs/05-first-c.md

 }
 ```

-You might notice the same line appear in the man page for `sqrt`.
-Thus, the man pages tell us which header file to include if you want to use a certain function.

 !!! tips "File Extension"
     The convention for file extension for a C program is `.c` and for a C header file is `.h`.
 Even though you are allowed to name the files with any extension you like, you should stick to the convention so that it is clear to other tools/programmers what is the purpose of each file.